-- Continue all Phase I and Phase II exercises. - Aggressive Stretching: Self stretching may be helpful prior to strengthening exercises.
-Stretch in adduction (posterior capsule), external rotation and internal rotation (using towel or belt behind back) to maximize range of motion. - Isotonic Strengthening w/ Therabands: Secure the theraband to a doorknob or hook so that you may stretch the band until you feel resistance.
+- Continue all Phase I and Phase II exercises. - Aggressive Self Stretching: Self stretching may be helpful prior to strengthening exercises.
+Stretch in adduction (posterior capsule), external rotation and internal rotation (using towel or belt behind back) to maximize range of motion. - Isotonic Strengthening w/Therabands: Secure the theraband to a doorknob or hook so that you may stretch the band until you feel resistance.
 Start using low resistive theraband, 5 repetitions, 3 times per day.
 Gradually increase repetitions to achieve goal of 20 repetitions per exercise, 3 times per day.
 Then graduate to more resistive theraband and begin with 5 repetitions and repeat process, gradually increasing repetitions per exercise per day.
-Strengthening exercises should incluse shoulder flexion, extension, abduction, external rotation and internal rotation. - Isotonic Strengthening w/ Free Weights: Progress to light free weights (not more than three pounds) after therabands have been used.
+Strengthening exercises should include shoulder flexion, extension, abduction, external rotation and internal rotation. - Isotonic Strengthening w/Free Weights: Progress to light free weights (not more than three pounds) after therabands have been used.

-- No heavy lifting or work activity. - No sports activity.
+- NO heavy lifting or work activity. - NO sports activity.

-Phase IV: Advanced Strengthening Phase (Weeks 12-20)
+Phase IV: Advanced Strengthening Phase (17-26 weeks)

-- Prepare for strenuous work activity. - Prepare for sports activity.
+- Prepare for strenuous work activity - Prepare for sports activity

 - Continue all Phase I and II exercises and Phase III strengthening program outlined above on a daily basis.
-This may be done with or without the supervision of physical therapist. - Biceps Strengthening Exercise: Using no more than 3 pounds, bring arm to a biceps curl.
-Increase repetitions to achieve goal of 10-12 repetitions, 1-2 times per day. - At 4 months postop, may begin restricted sport activity.
-Interval training programs for throwers and for golfers.
-These activities are permitted only if the shoulder is painfree.
+This may be done with or without the supervision of physical therapist. - Biceps Strength Exercise: Using no more than 3 pounds, bring arm to a biceps curl.
+Increase repetitions to achieve goal of 10-12 repetitions, 1-2 times per day. - Restricted Sport Activities: May begin interval training programs for throwers and for golfers at this time.
+These activities are permitted only if the shoulder is pain free.